 In September of 2008, Galveston was devastated by Hurricane Ike that brought extreme damage to the city and surrounding areas.
 The church took on eight and a half feet of water just from the storm surge and received major roof and structural damage from the storm.
 Just 5 days after Hurricane Ike, Pastor Johnson received his wings and went home to be with the Lord.

 In October of 2008 Reverend Craig Holloway, (assistant Pastor), was nominated as interim Pastor and prayerfully helped lead the church thru this transition and gave encouragement to continue to trust God and keep the Faith.

-In March 2010 Reverend Holloway was unanimously nominated and 1st Sunday of April and humbly accepted the call continues to serves as the fifth Pastor of the Cathedral of Faith-Market Street Baptist Church.
+In March of 2010 Reverend Holloway was unanimously nominated and on the 1st Sunday of April humbly accepted the call and continues to serve as the fifth Pastor of the Cathedral of Faith-Market Street Baptist Church.